Find Cheap Auto Insurance Quotes in Maryland

 The state of Maryland founded the Maryland Auto Insurance Fund (MAIF) in 1973 to cover Maryland drivers who could not obtain the legally required auto insurance coverage that they need from the voluntary market.
-As of mid-2015, MAIF has re-branded itself to Maryland Auto Insurance (MAI), but the goal remains the same: to make sure drivers on the road are insured.
+In mid-2015, MAIF re-branded itself to Maryland Auto Insurance (MAI), but the goal remained the same: to make sure drivers on the road are insured.
 MAI is the mechanism to do that.
-Maryland Auto Insurance program does not turn down any Maryland motorists, unless their last policy cancellation was due to non-payment of insurance premiums.
+Maryland Auto Insurance program does not turn down any Maryland motorists unless their last policy cancellation was due to non-payment of insurance premiums.

-You may NOT be eligible for MAI if you were cancelled by an insurer because you didn’t pay your insurance premium.
+You may NOT be eligible for MAI if you were canceled by an insurer because you didn’t pay your insurance premium.
 Once you pay that insurance bill, you may apply to MAI.

 You can buy higher levels of coverage for all of these, as shown in the table below.
 Talk with your insurance agent about your financial situation in order to determine the appropriate level of coverage for your situation.

-There are a number of optional coverages that you may choose to buy, much like any other Maryland auto insurance companies.
+You may choose to buy optional coverages, much like any other Maryland auto insurance companies.
 Extra coverage will, of course, result in a higher premium.
 There are no statutory minimum coverage amounts for these optional coverages.
 Some of the commonly seen optional coverages that are also available through the MAI include: Physical Damage insurance, Rental Reimbursement, and Towing coverage (or sometimes called Roadside Assistance coverage).